-COURSE CODE BEN1(2)C01
+COURSE CODE BEN1/2C01

-TITLE OF THE COURSE ASPECTS OF ORAL AND
+TITLE OF THE COURSE ASPECTS OF ORAL AND INTERPERSONAL COMMUNICATION

-INTERPERSONAL COMMUNICATION

-SEMESTER IN WHICH THE COURSE IS 1/2
+SEMESTER IN WHICH THE COURSE IS TO BE TAUGHT 1/2

-TO BE TAUGHT

-NO OF CREPIES

 NO. OF CREDITS 4

 NO. OF CONTACT HOURS 3 hrs/week

-No. of Contract Hours J III S/ WEEK

 AIM OF THE COURSE: To improve the oral and interpersonal communication skills of the learners